-- All requests to inspect public records must be submitted in writing to the official custodian of the relevant campus or of system administration/Board of Regents designated in Appendix B. Requests made to any person other than the proper custodian will not be accepted.
+- All requests to inspect public records must be submitted in writing to the official record custodian of the relevant campus or of system administration/Board of Regents using the form located in APPENDIX B. Requests made to any person other than the proper custodian will not be accepted.

-- Requests may be mailed or sent via facsimile.
-The date the request is received by the custodian will constitute the “date of receipt”.
-Requests made via electronic mail will not automatically be accepted.
-The custodian, at the custodian’s sole prerogative, may accept requests sent via e-mail upon request.
-Should the custodian accept an email request, the statutory time for response will begin when the custodian provides confirmation to requestor.
-If a request is sent via e-mail to anyone other than the custodian, it will not be considered as received by the university
+- The date the request is received by the custodian will constitute the “date of receipt”.
+For requests submitted via e-mail, the date of receipt shall be the date that the official record custodian confirms receipt in writing to the requestor.
+The statutory time for response will begin when the custodian provides confirmation to the requestor.
+If a request is sent via e-mail to anyone other than the official record custodian, it will not be considered as received by the university.

 - All requests for records must be specific as to the records sought and the relevant dates.
 Requests for correspondence must identify the parties to the correspondence.
 For any request that is vague or broadly stated the custodian may require the requestor to provide a more specific request.

 - If a requestor is unable to identify the specific document(s) sought, the requestor is encouraged to contact the relevant custodian in advance of submitting a request for assistance in providing the requisite specificity.

 - There are several categories of information that are protected by State and Federal law.
 See APPENDIX A for a list of examples of information that the university is prohibited from releasing.

 - The university is not required by the Act to construct or create a record that does not exist.
 Nor is the university required to manipulate or analyze information in a new way in order to respond to a request.

 - Time for response to records requests shall be as follows: